 It’s very common to start feeling really drowsy after a long period of study.
 One of the best things you can do is to get the blood flowing by doing some exercise.
-Whether it’s walking the dog or running, getting your heart rate up will wake you up by increasing blood flow to the brain and you’ll also feel way less stressed afterwards.
+Whether it’s walking the dog or running, getting your heart rate up will wake you up by increasing blood flow to the brain and you’ll also feel much less stressed afterwards.

 7. It’s good to talk… sometimes

 If you’re feeling stressed it’s definitely a good idea to talk to your friends but try and do so only during your study breaks.
 While you are studying turn your phone off and try to avoid Facebook and other social media.
 Constantly replying to messages and checking Facebook will half the amount of work you get done.
-If you've any questions, remember your teacher is still in school and will be happy to help you out and you can also post a question on Studyclix’s Discussion forum.
+If you've any questions, remember your teacher is still in school and will be happy to help you out and you can also post a question on Studyclix’s discussion forum.